pawanm07/HealthcareCustomerChurnAnalysis/README.md

 ## Analysis and Visualizations
 - Ensure all CSV files are in the same directory as main.py.
-- Run the main script:
+- Run the main script.

 ### PowerBI Dashboard